DotDashPay/blog/source/_posts/From-a-PhD-to-a-Startup.md

 I say this because being good at 1-3 seems to be very transmutable.
 I don’t have a lot of data personally, but I know a lot of people who have made this leap and it does seem to be the case.
 That is anecdotal evidence, so if you are a good researcher you won’t believe me.

 What really matters is what gets you fired up and creates that rush inside that is addicting.
 I’ll soften my statement a bit by saying if that rush comes from building things and having other people see them and you don’t care so much about proving beyond a shadow of a doubt that what you did was correct, then at least give it a shot.
 And know that you’re time in academia has not be a waste.
 You just need to shift a couple things around to be effective.

+### Nota Bene

+Unfortunately (or fortunately depending on who you are), having any aptitude as a PhD student is neither necessary nor sufficient to be a good entreprenuer.
+My own experience tells me that being good at 1-3 makes you better at finding good problems to work on and makes you efficient in finding solutions to those problems, but starting a company requires a lot more than just that.
+There are countless examples of extremely successful entrepreneurs who don't have PhDs, or even finished college for that matter.

+In the end, I think that being good at 1-3 just decreases your risk of failure.
+By what amount you ask?
+That's for a researcher to analyze.